bjones1/pic24lib_all/textbook_examples.rst

 Our examples also assume an LED tied to port RB15 - this is used as a 'heartbeat' and is blinked by our examples when waiting for input.
 You can reassign this to another port (see \ref HB_LED) or remove it entirely (see \ref USE_HEARTBEAT) by editing pic24_libconfig.h.

-The best project to start with is :doc:`chap08/reset.c` - this just assumes basic serial port functionality.
+The best project to start with is :doc:`reset.c <chap08/reset.c>` - this just assumes basic serial port functionality.

 Example code directory
 ======================